midnightntwrk/midnight-architecture/adrs/0023-genesis-contents-and-verification.md

   - computed amount of Night to be assigned to treasury
 - Ledger
   - initial parameters: cost model, limits, fee parameters, Dust parameters
-  - the cost model needs to be captured on a reference configuration prior to genesis preparation (TBD, e.g. "standard" Midnight Node configuration?)
+  - the cost model needs to be captured on a reference spec machine prior to genesis preparation (TBD)
 - Ariadne (`pc-chain-config.json`)
   - contract address and policy id for the permissioned validators
   - contract address for the permissionless validators